 Olivia and Carter will be visiting South Africa from Oct 25, 2013 and will be partnering with the Green Wall of Africa and RHINO SA.
 A film crew will document their journey.

-Please help us in raising awareness of plastic pollution as we launch our fundraising campaign to bring our week-long curriculum into additional public schools—teaching the next generation of leaders how we can each do our part to help solve the problem of Plastic Pollution.
+Plastic Pollution is considered one of the largest environmental threats to communities and animals around the world.
+Please help us in raising awareness of this problem as we launch our fundraising campaign to bring our week-long curriculum into additional public schools—teaching the next generation of leaders how we can each do our part to help [...]

 Did you know, in the US, we throw away over 500 million plastic straws every day?
 Learn how the OMG kids are helping to reduce plastic waste by working with corporations such as Chick-fil-A.